millacarmona/morphospace/README.md

 morphospaces using multivariate methods (PCA and the like), then use the resulting synthesis as a reference in which to project different elements.
-These elements are added both to the plot and the `"mspace"` object as succesive ‘layers’ or list slots, respectively, using the `%>%` pipe operator from `magrittr` (Bache & Wickham 2022).
+These elements are added both to the plot and the `"mspace"` object as consecutive ‘layers’ or list slots, respectively, using the `%>%` pipe operator from `magrittr` (Bache & Wickham 2022).

 ``` r